 Did I miss something on this list?
 What are your favorite ways to increase your blog traffic?

 BLUEHOST: Are you interested in starting a profitable blog?
 Blogging is one of my favorite ways to earn extra income.
 You can start a profitable blog for as a low as $3.49 per month.
 If you enjoy writing and are passionate about a certain topic or niche, then I recommend starting a blog.
 You can use my free step-by-step tutorial on how to launch a blog, which includes a discount for my readers and a FREE domain.

 MAKING SENSE OF AFFILIATE MARKETING: If you’re looking to make money from your blog, I highly recommend taking Michelle’s course.
 She teaches you the exact strategies she used to go from making $0 in affiliate income to over $50,000 per month (yes, you read that right — $50K per month).
 I just recently finished taking her course and it has been a total game changer for me.
 After implementing her strategies, I have already seen great progress in my blog’s income growth.
 You can find out more about the Making Sense of Affiliate Marketing course here.

-BUILDING A FRAMEWORK: Growing a blog doesn’t have to be overwhelming and Abby helps you take the guesswork out of it in her eBook, Building A Framework: The Ultimate Blogging Handbook.
+BUILDING A FRAMEWORK: Growing a blog doesn’t have to be overwhelming and Abby helps you take the guesswork out of it in her e-course, Building A Framework: The Ultimate Blogging Handbook.
 She shares the strategies she used to turn her hobby blog into a six-figure income in just two years.
 I recently read her book and have learned A TON of actionable tips to help grow my blog and work towards building an online business.
-This is the blogging eBook that I wish I had read when I first started blogging, and I recommend it to every new or aspiring blogger.
+This is the blogging e-course that I wish I had took when I first started blogging, and I recommend it to every new or aspiring blogger.
 You can find out more about Building A Framework here.